terahje/cutting-edge/README.md

 Description
 --
 >An appointment scheduler for a hair salon using node js, SQL and material design<br>
+>This is the completion of a group project assignment using the tecnologies listed below.

 ### Table of Contents
 [Installation](#install)<br>